Follow these dove hunting basics to shoot enough birds for dinner.

 Too often hunters show up at a dove field and simply sit in the first patch of shade they find.
 If they paid attention to other factors, they might do more shooting than waiting!

-Oftentimes, those chasing September gray birds show up at a dove field, leave their vehicles and make a mad dash to find a place out of the sun.
+Oftentimes, those chasing September mourning dove show up at a dove field, leave their vehicles and make a mad dash to find a place out of the sun.
 There is little thought given to other components that may affect the outcomes of the day.
 Once the action begins, it starts to set in that poor choices were made haphazardly.
 Hunters who find themselves in the wrong place in the field become frustrated while watching fellow dove hunters enjoying fast-and-furious shooting action.
 The slight reprieve only coming from one or two doves straying unwittingly close to their position.

 This scenario doesn’t have to play out like this.
 Dove hunters are typically controlled to a first-come/first-serve dove shoot on a public land field.
 If this is the instance, the trick to overcoming the limitations is through preparation and recognizing strategies that can be applied in the dove fields.
 These ideals or standards can change the aspect of a hunt to more of a shoot.